 I wanted a nod to the traditional tiramisu flavors of espresso, marsala wine, mascarpone, and cocoa powder, but with a twist.
 If you're going to put a fall twist on anything, there's a good bet pumpkin will be involved! 😉 These Pumpkin Tiramisu Cream Puffs are brushed with espresso and marsala wine, filled with spiced pumpkin mascarpone mousse, then dusted with cocoa powder!

 To add the magic of marsala and espresso to the cream puffs, I decided to dissolve some espresso powder in the wine.
 My reasoning for this it twofold, to get the maximum flavor with a minimum of liquid.
-I’ve found it difficult to find espresso powder–especially one that isn’t already hard as a rock–at my local grocery store.
-I use King Arthur Flour’s brand (link [here]), as it’s very fine and made specifically for baked goods.
+I've found it difficult to find espresso powder--especially one that isn't already hard as a rock--at my local grocery store.
+I use King Arthur Baking's brand (link here), as it's very fine and made specifically for baked goods.

 Any cream puff will get soggy if you make it too far in advance.
 This is extra true for these, given that they are brushed with the marsala wine/espresso mixture before being filled.
 Brush the mixture on sparingly (it has a strong flavor, so you don't need much!), and fill the cream puffs as closely to serving time as you can!
 Once they're on your table, I don't think these little babies will last too long. 😉

 Cream puff recipe adapted from Pierre Herme Pastries (link here).